mapbox/osmpbf-tutorial/README.md

 ![Rudy from Misfits opens a door, sees cheerleaders, and closes it again.](./gifs/door_close.gif)

-Thankfully, there is!
+Thankfully, we can!
 The next three bytes, `xe9 xd7 x04` tell us that the length of this field is 76,777 bytes.

 We'll take our last start position, add the four bytes we just decoded, and then sail straight on for 76,777 bytes.